MV10/EventStreamDotNet/Docs/configuration.md

 ## Configuration

 The library defines a set of configuration classes designed to be populated by the _`Microsoft.Extensions.Configuration.*`_ packages (aka _MEC_).
 The root of this hierarchy is `EventStreamDotNetConfig` and the only required group of values are in `DatabaseConfig`, namely, the database connection string, the event table name, and the snapshot table name.
-However, there are several other settings you can control, and there are some configuration points which must be handled during startup in code.
+However, there are several other settings you can control.

 ### Topics